-Great business idea?
+Great business plan?
 Check.
-Shiny pitch deck?
+Shiny elevator pitch?
 Check.
 Investor meeting?
 Check.
 What's next you might be asking?
 Turns out it’s a very good question.

-All VC-backed entrepreneurs will tell you that fundraising involves a steep learning curve, requires resilience and lots of work.
+All Venture Capital-backed entrepreneurs will tell you that fundraising involves a steep learning curve, requires resilience and lots of work.
 It is unfortunately a large business distraction and can occupy your life for the best part of six months.
 Being prepared both mentally and administratively is key to success.